 Find Your Current Position

-Finding your current position is as simple as turning the unit on.
-Under clear sky conditions, the unit automatically searches for satellites and calculates its position in approximately one minute or less.
+Finding your current position is as simple as turning on the unit.
+Without obstruction from dense foliage, terrain or structures, the unit automatically searches for satellites and calculates its position in approximately one minute or less.